-Get exclusive bi weekly articles dedicated to Eclectus by becoming a member!
+Get exclusive weekly articles dedicated to Eclectus by becoming a member!

 Membership gives you full access to our library of over 100 articles, one on one consultations (medical, diet or behavioral) and fun content to enrich their lives for as little as $1 dollar a month.

 Acacia meloanoxylon (Black wattle),